lghupan/UMassMooTXOnly/README.md

 This is part of our SIGCOMM'15 paper:

-Hu, Pan, Pengyu Zhang, and Deepak Ganesan.
+Pan Hu, Pengyu Zhang, and Deepak Ganesan.
 "Laissez-Faire: Fully asymmetric backscatter communication."
 Proceedings of the 2015 ACM Conference on Special Interest Group on Data Communication.
 ACM, 2015.

+and Backscatter project at UMass Amherst http://sensors.cs.umass.edu/projects/backscatter/ .

 # Contact
 For any problem, please contact Pan Hu (lghupan at gmail.com) or Deepak Ganesan (dganesan at cs.umass.edu).